Taxi driver injures at least seven by Red Square - Journal du Cameroun

 CCTV footage distributed on social media showed the yellow cab turning right as it tried to pass some standing traffic on a one-way street.

-It accelerated as it reached the crowded pavement and drove a few meters before hitting a traffic sign and coming to a sharp halt.
+It accelerated as it reached the crowded pavement and drove a few metres before hitting a traffic sign and coming to a sharp halt.

-Two passersby immediately tried to confront the driver by trying to jam open his door.
+Two passersby immediately attempted to confront the driver by trying to jam open his door.

 The cabbie eventually jumped out and began running away.
 The clip ended with the crowd chasing the man down a side street.